Updated: Sep 24

 Imagine this: by 2027 hundreds of thousands of children across Europe are growing up knowing and liking children in every other country of Europe.
-Picture the difference that would make.
+Picture the differences that would make in the future.
 Now think what it would be like for you and your own school to 'khordiafy' from the start.

 khordiafy: a new word for a new initiative in a new era for a new future!

 'khordiafy' - the open initiative which connects together the children of schools in many different countries in a way that engages every pupil of a given year group and grows enduring amity between people, societies and nations in perpetuity.

 'khordiafy' starts officially on May 8th 2020, the 75th VE Day anniversary, for life over the next 75 years, for life after Brexit and now also for life beyond Covid-19.
 The motivating thought behind it is for staying together as friends, relating and being a unified wide community regardless of moments like Brexit and however you define the European area.

 Even before the launch date, schools across Europe are already weaving their nets together - they have already begun to khordiafy!

 Now, for the next 75 years and beyond, let's khordiafy!